Cubs vs. Marlins Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 43 hits with six doubles, a triple, two home runs, eight walks and 18 RBI.
-He's also stolen 10 bases.
+- Hoerner has 45 hits with six doubles, a triple, two home runs, nine walks and 18 RBI.
+He's also stolen 11 bases.

-- Hoerner has picked up at least one hit in two straight games.
-During his last five outings he is hitting .200 with a double, a walk and an RBI.
+- Hoerner hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .263 with a double, two walks and an RBI.

 Hoerner Recent Games